mpoelsterl1217/adventure-game/README.md

 1. Additional fields for person:
 	1. outfit
 2. Additional fields for door:
-	1. locked? -specifies (t/f) if door is loced
+	1. locked? -specifies (t/f) if door is locked
-	2. hole - specifies color of hole, used to compare to color of key so that door can be unlocked appropriately

 ## Procedures